JK Grant Reserve

 Grant Reserve was the backdrop for one of Altona’s greatest ceremonies, the proclamation of the City of Altona, 1968.
 Adjoining Grant Reserve is the Cherry Lake area.
 Here is a further 250 acres of open space which, though under the control of the Board of Works, is essentially an extension of the Reserve.

-The Reserve is named after an earlier councillor, John Kenneth Godfrey Grant, the Reserve is a sporting area par excellence.
+The Reserve named and opened in 1953 after an earlier councillor, John Kenneth Godfrey Grant, is a sporting area par excellence.
+It was opened by the then President of Werribee Shire and Altona resident Cr Joseph Franklin Moore.
 John Grant was born in the area and grow up in Altona.
 He was an early member of the Altona Hockey Club (playing goalie) and continued contributing to the club in later years as Club Patron.
 The Hockey Club fields and rooms are situated at the Northwest end of J.K.
 Grant Reserve.

 John was born in February 1910 to Donald Alexander Grant and Alice Matilda Carroll.
 At the time Donald and the family were residing at the Truganina Explosives Reserve, Laverton where Donald was the Caretaker.
 John married Gladys Winifred Fiddian in 1935 and the couple settled down in Seaview Crescent, Seaholme.

 John Kenneth Godfrey Grant always took an active role in the development of Altona, particularly in the era of rapid development after the war.
 John was elected to the Werribee Shire as the representative for the Altona riding in 1939.